The Alice Springs Women’s Shelter provides a range of specialist training in domestic and family violence for the community sector.

 - Domestic/Family Violence and Sexual Assault is most frequently perpetrated by men against women and children.

-- Violence against women and children needs to be understood in its entire social context
+- Violence, including violence against women and children needs to be understood in its entire social context

 - The immediate and on-going safety of women and children is of paramount importance in all interventions.